pingcap/docs-dm/en/upgrade-dm-1.0.md

 # Upgrade TiDB Data Migration Between 1.0.x Versions

-This document introduces how to upgrade your Data Migration (DM) in 1.0.x version to an incompatible version.
+This document introduces how to upgrade a TiDB DM cluster from a lower 1.0.x version to a higher 1.0.x version, and the major changes and other information about the upgraded version.

 > **Note:**
 >